[Complete Guide] How to Change Location on Google Chrome

 Step 3: Go back to the app and click “Start” to change the location.

 Part 4.
-How to Change Location on Google Chrome on PC or Mac
+How to Change Location on Google Chrome on Windows or Mac

 To change the Google Chrome location on your computer, follow these simple steps: